holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Portmap

-Portmap is simple to disable, go ahead.
+Portmap is simple to disable, go ahead and do so.

 #### Exim

-If you are not using Exim, it only takes a few minutes to disable, so go ahead.
+If you are not using Exim, it only takes a few minutes to disable.

 #### Remove NIS